PaulBenHill/cyclops/README.md

 - Damage Taken By Mob Power - Detailed break down of damage dealt to the player by each mob's power.
 - Damage Dealt To Mob Power - Detailed break down of damage dealty by each player power for each mob damaged.
 - Damage by Power or Mob - Select either a power or mob and see what damage was done filtered for a specific power or mob.
+  - Minion level - Helps determine how much over/under kill for each power.

 ## Report directory is where the data is stored to generate the summaries
 - Copy of the source chat log.
 Example: chatlog_2024_02_08.txt.